 Brace Hemmelgarn-US PRESSWIRE

-The Nationals are happy to have Span.
-D.C.
-GM Mike Rizzo described the outfielder in a press conference after the deal with the Twins as a, "... high average guy, .350 OBP-type of guy," who, "... doesn't strike out," or is at least, "... one of the tougher guys in the league to strike out," and a, "... contact bat [who] can really, really run... [hits] from the left side of the plate, which keeps our lineup balanced and [is] a guy that in the past has stolen a lot of bases and we feel is really going to come into his own as a base stealer in the National League."
+"You're talking about a true defensive ballhawk center field type of guy with great range," Rizzo told reporters, "Sabermetrically and with a scout's eye, he's a front line defensive center fielder.
+He's a confident, leadoff type of hitter.
+He appeals greatly to us because of his skill set as an offensive player.
+You know, high average guy, .350 OBP-type of guy, doesn't strike out -- one of the tougher guys in the league to strike out -- so a contact bat and can really, really run... from the left side of the plate, which keeps our lineup balanced and a guy that in the past has stolen a lot of bases and we feel is really going to come into his own as a base stealer in the National League."